imshuffling/Resume/README.md

 ## 🚀 David Riches - resume

-- Built in React, Gatsby.js and Contentful.
+- A simple website built in React & Gatsby.js pulling resume in from Contentful.